Elko: Wander in a Weekend

 Let’s face it: Interstate 80 is a stretch of highway you’ve probably blasted down, pedal-to-the-metal, on your way to somewhere, well… else.
 If so, you’ve been missing out.
 In fact, few parts of our state brim with as much western heritage and unspoiled scenic splendor as northeastern Nevada.
 Elko beckons western buffs with buckaroo art, cowboy crafts, and hearty meals, while glacier-carved Lamoille Canyon and Angel Lake promise to steal your breath, both on stunning hikes and through your camera lens.
 So pack your boots and bring your appetite for an Elko County adventure.

 Lamoille Canyon Seasonal Note: Everyone has their favorite time of year to visit the Elko area, especially Lamoille Canyon.
 In spring, the Lamoille Canyon Scenic Byway opens back up to passenger vehicles and Lamoille Creek rushes and roars.
 In summer, melting snow unearths hiking trails and wildflowers galore.
 In fall, turning aspens light the scenery aflame with changing colors.
 When the snow hits (usually in October), the byway closes back up and becomes a snowmobile superhighway up to snowshoeing and backcountry skiing paradise.
-So pick your pleasure, check the forecast, ask a local for road conditions, and come get after it!
+So pick your pleasure, check the forecast, ask a local for road conditions, pursue outdoor activities with the utmost safety, and come get after it!

 Day 1: Eastward, Ho!